mongodb/docs/source/includes/list-table-alert-notification-methods.rst

    * - OpsGenie

      - Sends the alert to an `OpsGenie <https://www.opsgenie.com/>`_ account.
-Enter only the OpsGenie API key.
+Enter only the OpsGenie |api| key.
 Define escalation rules and alert assignments directly in OpsGenie.

        This option is available only for alerts that require